Serving Tulsa Area

 or speak to an expert

 Septic Tank Installation Services in Tulsa

-On Call Services & Rentals start with a site evaluation and go over the installation process before any work is performed.
+On Call Services & Rentals starts each septic tank installation with a site evaluation and will go over the installation process with you before any septic services are performed.
 Site evaluations are important to determine the size of the drainage field and septic tank that will be needed.
 We’ll take a look at the soil on the property, and assess other factors that must be known before we begin.

 After we meet and understand the local regulations and get permits, we begin installing the septic tank.
 We’ll also make room for inlet and outlet piping.
 We will look at what type of manhole cover might be needed as well.